hyphanet/fred/CONTRIBUTING.md

     and alternate solutions decided against, if any, goes here.
 For some changes this might not be necessary.

-or

-    Reduce hydrocoptic marzul vane side fumbling

-    This change is such that starting the summary with an area of change would not be helpful.
-The existing marzul vane fittings are prone to side fumbling at sinusoidal depleneration duty cycles over 80%.
-This hyperfastens the vanes to avoid unilateral boloid shedding which contributes to the side fumbling.
-Non-reversible tremmy pipes would have had similar effects but added more weight to the casing.

 Text editors can be configured to assist in formatting messages this way, and git packages sometimes ship with such configuration.